 A fan favourite for CrossFitters who love abdominal exercises that don't require you to lay on the floor, kettlebell swings target almost every area of the body.
 When performed well kettlebell swings work the abs, pec, glute, and quad muscles, laterals, hips, hamstrings, and shoulders.
 New CrossFitters love how powerful kettlebell swings make them feel and how great of a workout they are for building both endurance and muscle strength.

-How to teach your clients how to do kettlebell swings
+How to teach your clients how to do kettlebell swings as part of your CrossFit workouts

 To properly perform a kettlebell swing workout, the athlete should do the following: